 The reason I suggest this is that the 50 version is considerably harder and heavier.
 As I discussed earlier, many dogs prefer a chew toy with a good amount of give.
 The Goughnuts 50 range is hard enough that, unless your pup is a super-aggressive or powerful breed, he may reject the toy.

 It is also worth mentioning that new Goughnuts toys give off a noticeable rubber smell, kind of like a car tire.
-They are made of rubber after all.
-Luckily, this smell soon faded to the point where I only noticed it if I held the chew toy under my nose.
+They are made of rubber, after all.
+Luckily, this smell soon faded to the point where my friend and I only noticed it if we held the chew toy under our noses.

 Perhaps my only complaint is that when shopping online, it can be difficult to tell the Goughnuts toys apart.
 Each size and version look very similar, and it can be easy to buy the wrong size for your pup.
 That is not a problem for you because we list the Goughnuts rings that are best for your pup according to size.
 Let’s start with the largest first…

 Let’s bring out the heavy artillery first.
 And I do mean heavy.
 Weighing 2 pounds, most dogs won’t even be able to carry this chew toy.

 I’m going to level with you… The Goughnuts Buster is going to be overkill for all but the biggest and toughest dogs.
 Even our German Shepherd, who is a powerful chewer, preferred the next size down.